shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/set-up.md

 description: Learn how to use Polygon (Matic)
 ---

-# Set up your Projetc
+# Set up your Project

 ## Requirements